Quantized topological transport mediated by the long-range couplings

-As a specific platform to implement our protocol of topological pumping at optical wavelengths, we propose an optical waveguide lattice fabricated via the femtosecond laser writing technique~\cite{Szameit2010Jul,Wang2021Mar,Yan2024Oct}.
+As a specific platform to implement our protocol of topological pumping at optical wavelengths, we propose an optical waveguide lattice fabricated via femtosecond laser writing technique~\cite{Szameit2010Jul,Wang2021Mar,Yan2024Oct}.
 We exploit a formal analogy between the tight-binding Schr\"odinger equation and the coupled-mode description of the waveguide lattice: the time variable $t = \tau T$ in the former corresponds to the propagation distance $z = \tau L$ in the waveguide system, where $L$ is the spatial period of the modulation along the waveguides.

 We propose the zigzag-like geometry shown in Fig.~\ref{Fig.4}(a) consisting of the main vertical waveguides shown in white and detuned connector waveguides depicted in red.
 The positioning and orientation of connector waveguides is chosen in such a way that they efficiently couple to the sublattice of main waveguides close to them, but remain practically decoupled from another sublattice of main waveguides.
 Depending on parameters, the waveguides can support the modes with the different symmetry of the near field profile.
-While horizontally oriented connector waveguides could utilize symmetric ($s$) mode, antisymmetric ($p_x$) modes odd under $\sigma_v$ reflection generally enable larger bandgap (see Supplementary Materials).
-Accordingly, we choose the refractive index contrast of connector waveguides such that the $s$-like modes of the vertical waveguides have the propagation constant closer to the $p$-like modes of the connector sites, thus realizing an instance of multi-orbital physics~\cite{Vicencio2025Jul,Guzman-Silva2021Aug,Caceres-Aravena2022Jun,Caceres-Aravena2024Sep,Mazanov2024Apr,Caceres-Aravena2019Jul,Caceres-Aravena2020Aug,Savelev2020Oct,Mikhin2023Mar,Gorbach2023Apr,Liu2024Dec,Gao2024Mar,Rajeevan2025Jan,Mazanov2024May,Li2016Sep,Pelegri2019Feb}.
-Alternatively, for the connector $p$-mode sites one could use fine-tuned photonic molecules based on pairs of closely placed vertically oriented waveguides~\cite{Mazanov2024Apr}.
+To enable larger bandgap, we require that the connector waveguides support dipolar $p_x$ modes spectrally close to the $s$ modes of the main waveguides (see Supplementary Materials).
+This realizes an instance of multi-orbital physics~\cite{Vicencio2025Jul,Guzman-Silva2021Aug,Caceres-Aravena2022Jun,Caceres-Aravena2024Sep,Mazanov2024Apr,Caceres-Aravena2019Jul,Caceres-Aravena2020Aug,Savelev2020Oct,Mikhin2023Mar,Gorbach2023Apr,Liu2024Dec,Gao2024Mar,Rajeevan2025Jan,Mazanov2024May,Li2016Sep,Pelegri2019Feb}.
+As the fabrication of elliptical waveguides with the different ellipse orientations is challenging, for the connector $p$-mode sites one could use fine-tuned photonic molecules based on pairs of closely placed vertically oriented waveguides~\cite{Mazanov2024Apr}.